qexat/magic-list/README.md

 > [!NOTE]
 > Its development is entirely test-driven: it is battery-tested and requires a
 > test coverage of 100%.
-It also provides typing stub files.
+It also provides type stubs.

 ## Installation